Worthy is the Lamb

 I’d Rather Go to North Carolina

 Children have no trouble believing in heaven even though their ideas are sometimes a bit mixed up.
 Many of them think heaven is some sort of celestial amusement park where you can ride on the Ferris Wheel and eat ice cream all day long and never get sick.
-Other children picture heaven as a kind of unending church service that goes on and on and on and never seems to stop.
+Other children picture heaven as an unending church service that goes on and on and never seems to stop.
 One seven-year-old boy spoke for many adults when he said, “I know what heaven is, but I don’t want to go there.
 I want to go to North Carolina instead.”

 The book of Revelation tells us more about heaven than any other book in the Bible.
-Most of us probably know about the lovely picture of heaven in Revelation 21-22, but there is another picture of heaven found in Revelation 5.
-In only fourteen verses the Apostle John pulls back the curtain and gives us a tantalizing glimpse of our eternal home.
+Most of us know about the lovely picture of heaven in Revelation 21-22, but there is another picture of heaven found in Revelation 5.
+In only fourteen verses the Apostle John gives us a tantalizing glimpse of our eternal home.
 Here we discover that the cross of Christ will still be our focus in eternity.
 This rare glimpse of heaven displays the victory of the Lamb who was slain.

 Then I saw in the right hand of him who sat on the throne a scroll with writing on both sides and sealed with seven seals.
 And I saw a mighty angel proclaiming in a loud voice, “Who is worthy to break the seals and open the scroll?”
 But no one in heaven or on earth or under the earth could open the scroll or even look inside it.
 I wept and wept because no one was found who was worthy to open the scroll or look inside (Revelation 5:1-4).

 The place: The throne room of heaven.
 The time: Sometime in eternity.
 The setting: A magnificent throne and a mysterious scroll.
 Around the throne are myriads of angelic creatures, glorious and awesome to behold.
 A bright rainbow encircles the throne.
 Twenty-four elders wearing crowns of gold surround the throne.
 Flashes of lightning frame the One seated there.
-The throne is surrounded by a sea of glass, clear as crystal.
+A sea of glass surrounds the throne.
 Everywhere there is singing, worship and praise.
 Your eye darts from one detail to another.
 You notice the four living creatures and wonder who they are and what they represent.
 There are armies of angels on every hand.
-There are cherubim and seraphim and other angels you cannot identify.
+There are cherubim and seraphim, and other angels you cannot identify.
 There is smoke and incense and light and joy.
 Your eyes and ears cannot take it all in.
 “Holy, Holy, Holy” cry the four living creatures.
 Suddenly, spontaneously, gladly, you find yourself bowing down before the One on the throne.

-You have come to heaven at last.
+You have finally reached heaven.
 You are in God’s presence.
-So this is what it is like, It was nothing like you expected but everything you dreamed, and much, much more.
-Nothing you heard or saw or imagined on earth prepared you for this moment, yet you feel strangely at home.
-Or perhaps not so strangely, for now at last you are home.
+Nothing you heard or saw or imagined on earth prepared you for this moment.
+Now at last you are home.
 Home where you belong.
 At home with the Lord.

-After a few moments (or was it an hour?
-A day?
-A month?
-A year?
-Time doesn’t seem to be same in heaven) your eyes return to the scroll in the hand of Him who sits on the throne.
+After a few moments your eyes return to the scroll in the hand of Him who sits on the throne.
 What is the scroll?
-It appears to be a long parchment, with writing on both sides, sealed with some sort of wax.
+It appears to be a long parchment, with writing on both sides, sealed with wax.
 While you ponder the scroll and wonder what it means, an angel cries out, “Who is worthy to break the seals and open the scroll?”
 There is silence in heaven.
 No one steps forward.
 No one in the universe is worthy to open the scroll or look inside it.
 What a strange sight this is.
-A scroll that no one can open.
+A scroll no one can open.

 Jesus—the Victorious Lord

 Then one of the elders speaks up: “See, the Lion of the tribe of Judah, the Root of David, has triumphed.
 He is able to open the scroll and its seven seals” (Revelation 5:5).
 Judah was the tribe from which the Messiah would come (Genesis 49:9).
-The “Lion” of the tribe of Judah speaks of its greatest Son who combines within his own being power, wisdom, majesty, greatness, and ultimate regal authority.
-He is also called the “Root of David,” a term meaning that he is a direct descendant of David, Israel’s greatest king.
+The “Lion” of the tribe of Judah speaks of its greatest Son, who combines within his own being power, wisdom, majesty, and ultimate regal authority.
+He is also called the “Root of David,” a term meaning he is a direct descendant of David, Israel’s greatest king.
 But who is this “Lion” who is also called the “Root of David?”
 “Then I saw a Lamb, looking as if it had been slain, standing in the center of the throne, encircled by the four living creatures and the elders.
 He had seven horns and seven eyes, which are the seven spirits of God sent out into all the earth” (Revelation 5:6).
 As you look toward the great throne, a lamb stands in the center of the angelic creatures and the 24 elders.
 But not an ordinary lamb.
-This lamb appears to have been offered as a sacrifice.
-He seems meek and gentle yet there is about him a power and greatness that seems more like a lion.
-He is standing, which means he is alive but he appears to have been slain, which means he once was dead.
+This lamb has been offered as a sacrifice.
+He is standing, which means he is alive, but he appears to have been slain, which means he once was dead.
 The Lamb bears on his body the marks of death, but he is alive.
-Thus anyone who looks at him knows that he was once offered as a sacrifice, and because he is standing, they know that he has come back from the dead.

 This description of heaven comes from Revelation 5.
 At the center of the action is a scroll with seven seals.
 When the seven seals are opened, they bring forth various judgments on the earth.
 When the seventh seal is opened, it contains seven trumpets of judgment.
 When the seventh trumpet sounds, it brings forth seven bowls of judgment.
-The seals, trumpets, and bowls describe the end-time catastrophes that will come upon the earth in the last days before the return of Jesus Christ to set up his kingdom.
-The remainder of the book of Revelation describes those convulsive judgments that will be like the death throes of the present age and the birth pangs of the coming kingdom of Christ.
+The seals, trumpets, and bowls describe the end-time catastrophes that will come upon the earth in the last days before the return of Jesus Christ.
 As one age dies in agony, another age is born.

 The book of Revelation nowhere precisely identifies the scroll.
-A variety of suggestions have been put forth.
-Certainly the scroll contains within it those final judgments, but that does not exhaust its meaning.
-During the Roman Empire deeds or contracts were often sealed with seven seals.
+During the Roman Empire, deeds or contracts were often sealed with seven seals.
 This included marriage contracts, rental and lease agreements, and contract bills.
-Perhaps this scroll is the title-deed to the earth and the convulsive judgments describe the events that prepare the earth to receive its rightful owner.
+Perhaps this scroll is the title-deed to the earth.
+The seals, trumpets, and bowls describe the events that prepare the earth to receive its rightful owner.
 If so, then what was lost by Adam when he sinned has now been reclaimed and redeemed by Jesus Christ.

-That explains why no one but Christ could take the scroll.
-The Apostle John mentions the three great realms–In heaven, on earth, and under the earth, yet no one was found worthy
+The Apostle John mentions the three great realms–In heaven, on earth, and under the earth, yet no one was found worthy to open the scroll.